 You’re probably eating a lot differently than you’re used to, so keep in mind there is always an adjustment period as your body adapts to this new way of eating!
 Our bodies love consistency and try to establish homeostasis, or find what is normal.
 This takes time.
 Just because you’re not noticing any visible changes yet doesn’t mean your body isn’t working behind the scenes.
 Remember, change won’t happen overnight!
 Macrostax numbers are designed to get your body working efficiently by speeding up your metabolism in order to preserve lean muscle mass and burn fat.
-The adjustment period can last up two 2-3 weeks.
+The adjustment period can last up to 6-weeks for some people so patience is key during those first weeks of the program.
 After that time, you can expect to see some progress either with your weight, your measurements, your photos, your performance in the gym, or just feeling better on a daily basis.

 If you’ve been following the program for a couple of weeks now, it’s also possible your progress is not quite visible yet!
 For example, if you track primarily using the scale, it can be difficult to account for invisible factors like water retention, changes in muscle and fat, differences in workouts (over training or deloading), stress, lack of sleep, hormones, or a menstrual cycle for females.
-To read more about tricky weight fluctuations, click here.
+To read more about tricky weight fluctuations, check out our Help Center Article, "Why does my weight keep fluctuating?".
 The best way to try and track your progress with the scale is to weigh yourself as much as possible, preferably daily.
 The more you can weigh yourself, the more accurate your weekly average will be.
 Looking at this weekly average and the overall trend will be far more indicative of your progress than the individual weigh-ins themselves.
 Anywhere from 0.5 to 2 lbs of average weight loss or gain per week is the right amount.

 Look at the example of peanut butter below.
 The one on the left looks like what we would typically scoop out of a jar as a serving.
 It’s a larger dessert spoon, so we think we can fill it up.
 However, the image on the right is a true tablespoon (16 grams), which is one and a half times less!
 Overestimating portions like this can add up throughout the day, or even the week, and put us way over or under where we need to be without knowing it.